eeeschwartz/content-guide/pages/numerals.md

 > _The mayor said the budget would be increased by 7 percent._
 > _Seven percent of the budget had to be cut._

-* Phone Number Use parentheses around the area code and put a space between the area code and the rest of the phone number.
+* Phone Number: Use parentheses around the area code and put a space between the area code and the rest of the phone number.

 > _(859) 555-1212_.
 > _(859) 555-1212, ext.
 402_.